SFTtech/openage/doc/nyan/api_reference/reference_ability.md

     exchange_modes : set(ExchangeMode)
 ```

 Exchanges a resource for another resource.
-The nature of the exchange depends on the exchange mode.
+The type of exchange depends on the exchange mode.
 Players can exchange resources with themselves or other players.

 **resource_a**
 First resource used for the exchange.